JuliaDynamics/TransferEntropy.jl/README.md

 ```

 ## Usage
 Using the estimator is easy.
-The workhorse is the `te_from_timeseries` function.
+The workhorse is the `te_from_ts` function.
 In the future, this will take a `method` argument, but for now, `method` defaults to TOTE.

 Imagine you have two time series `x` and `y`.
 To compute TE, run the following: